Universal NER: A Gold-Standard Multilingual Named Entity Recognition Benchmark: Ethics Statement

 \section{Ethics Statement}

-Our annotated data is built on top of an already-established resource which is Universal Dependencies.
-Thus, we do not foresee any serious or harmful issues that may arise from its content.
+Our annotated data is built on top of Universal Dependencies, an already established data resource.
+Thus, we do not foresee any serious or harmful issues arising from its content.
 Interested volunteer annotators who were invited to the project have also been informed of the guidelines as discussed in Section~\ref{sec:annotation} for annotating NER-ready datasets before starting with the process.